 We did the sums; here’s how much you’ll need to start your own restaurant in Singapore.

-Whether you dream of Michelin stars, or are just being kay-poh, one subject always fascinates Singaporeans: how much does a restaurant cost?
+Whether you dream of Michelin stars, or are just being kay-poh, one subject always fascinates Singaporeans: how much does a starting up a restaurant cost?
 As a food and finance hub, this engages both our cultural passions.
 Here’s a quick run down on how much you can expect to spend.

 1. Rental (The Highest Cost)